seamusoconnor/seamusoconnor.github.io/_posts/2022-11-11-migrate-to-github.md

 I'm using an Intel Mac, VSCode and have a free GitHub account.

 I followed the guide <a href="https://jekyllrb.com/docs/installation/macos/" target="_blank">here</a>
-Istalled HomeBrew, the non-system Ruby they mentioned, and also used the theme mentioned in the YouTube video.
+Installed HomeBrew, the non-system Ruby they mentioned, and also used the theme mentioned in the YouTube video.

 I have a GitHub account but the GitHub pages part of it I took directly from the YouTube video.